PrestoGuys/factory/README.md

 <h1 align="center">
-# Factory
+Factory
 </h1>
-Factory is a game made by PrestoGuys
+Factory is a game made by PrestoGuys.
+It is a money making game, compleatly free and open source.

+<a href="url">Factory Website</a>